The Real Housewives of Dallas season 1

 The first season of The Real Housewives of Dallas, an American reality television series, was broadcast on Bravo.
 It aired from April 11, 2016 until June 19, 2016, and was primarily filmed in Dallas, Texas.
 Its executive producers are Adam Karpel, Andrew, John Paparazzo, Rich Bye, Samantha Billett and Andy Cohen.

 The Real Housewives of Dallas focuses on the lives of Cary Deuber, Tiffany Hendra, Stephanie Hollman, LeeAnne Locken, and Brandi Redmond.
 It consisted of eleven episodes.

+This season marked the only regular appearance of Tiffany Hendra.

 Production and crew

 The Real Housewives of Dallas was announced on November 11, 2015.
 The reality series was initially titled Ladies of Dallas during its early production, before being announced as part of The Real Housewives franchise.

-Although it was announced as the ninth installment in The Real Housewives franchise in 2015, executive producer Andy Cohen revealed that the network had been toying with the idea of The Real Housewives of Dallas for seven years as well as casting casting there.
-Cohen all went ion to describe the first season of The Real Housewives of Dallas as a homage to the original series of the real housewives saying, "It reminds me of early Housewives.
+Although it was announced as the ninth installment in The Real Housewives franchise in 2015, executive producer Andy Cohen revealed that the network had been toying with the idea of The Real Housewives of Dallas for seven years as well as casting there.
+Cohen went on to describe the first season of The Real Housewives of Dallas as a homage to the original series of the real housewives saying, "It reminds me of early Housewives.
 It's the way they communicate.
 It's about how they live their lives, and it's about families."
 The series was created as an extension to the franchise incorporating a "Southern twist."
 In the promotional footage for the series, Kenny Rogers' son, Ken Rogers, played the part of a voice over.
 A creative director revealed they auditioned several people for a voice that was "unique and deeply Texan."

 The season premiered with "Everything's Bigger in Dallas" on April 11, 2016, while the tenth episode "Full Nelson" served as the season finale, and was aired on June 13, 2016.

 It was followed by a one-part reunion on June 19, 2016, which marked the conclusion of the season.

 Adam Karpel, Andrew, John Paparazzo, Rich Bye, Samantha Billett and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Goodbye Pictures.